 Holidays and inclement weather have been considered in determining the pricing structure.
 It is expected that classes may cancel from time to time due to conditions beyound our control.
 Tuition is not prorated for “short months” nor for the occasional closing due to inclement weather.
-In the event of a closing or class cancellation, every reasonable effort will be made to schedule make-up sessions or extend session dates to complete projects.
+In the event of a closing or class cancellation, every reasonable effort will be made to schedule make-up sessions or extend session dates.

 SECTION III: Attendance Policy

 Attendance is taken during each class.
 Generally, clubs and classes do not enforce a participation or minimum attendance policy to remain on the roster if accounts are current.

 Accounts with no payment activity and a “no-show” at the time of the first scheduled class will result in an automatic “drop” from the roster unless prior arrangements have been made with the teacher or network director.